Larry Pegram

 Larry Pegram (born September 5, 1973 in Columbus, Ohio) is an American motorcycle racer.

 Racing history

 AMA Superbike

 Pegram has been in the AMA Superbike scene for over a decade, first entering the championship in 1996.

-In 2009 he had his best season finishing 4th overall with 3 wins and 5 podiums.
+In 2009, Pegram had his best season finishing 4th overall with 3 wins and 5 podiums.

 Superbike World Championship

 Pegram made an appearance as a wildcard at Mazda Raceway Laguna Seca on July 13, 2014.
 After retiring in race one, he managed to score the 2 points in the second race, becoming the first rider in history to take an American machine into the points.

-For 2015 Pegram was the manager and a team rider for Team Hero EBR alongside Niccolò Canepa.
+For 2015, Pegram was the manager and a team rider for Team Hero EBR alongside Niccolò Canepa.